 Updates from various capers, health promotion stuff and injury advices will appear in my blog and the site content will be updated.
 My next big adventure is a husky riding, running extravaganza to Outer Mongolia in temperatures around -40 celsius in January 2016.
 Preparation and the adventure will be shared fully in my blogs.

 Please take the time to check out my charities.
 Thanks to you all, over £150k has been raised through various runs for 3 amazing causes.

 For talks or inquiries, please get in touch !

-Thanks to Richard Else, Mike King, and Dave McFarlane for the pictures on this site.
+Thanks to Richard Else, Mike King, Colin Henderson, Dave McFarlane and John Graham for the pictures on this site.